The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 a.
 Type in an SQL Query that you require.
 To use the conditions specified in your input data, you will need to provide the column number (offset by -1) and wrap it round "{}" brackets.

 b.
-Additionally, the boxes you are required to fill are similar to the boxes to the boxes in "FROM_MODEL_WORKBOOK".
+Additionally, the boxes you must fill are similar to those in "FROM_MODEL_WORKBOOK".
 The differences to note are:

 - The cell address you specify is the start reference of where the output query will be extracted.
-For example, if your query produces 3 columns with 4 rows of data and you specified the cell "A1".
+For example, if your query produces three columns with four rows of data and you specified the cell "A1".
 The data will encapsulate the range "A1:C4" or "A1:C5" (if you check the tick box to include the headings of the SQL query).

 5. Specify the parameters for each action.
 These checkboxes are self-explanatory and dependent on user preference.